 Athletics-Dates in 2022 being sought for 2021 world championships

-March 30 (Reuters) - Athletics' global governing body said on Monday it was now seeking dates in 2022 for its World Championships that had been scheduled for 2021.
+March 30 (Reuters) - Athletics' global governing body said on Monday it was now seeking dates in 2022 for the World Championships in Eugene, Oregon that were scheduled for 2021 .

 "We are now working with the organisers of the world athletics championships in Oregon on new dates in 2022 for our world athletics championships," World Athletics said in a statement.

+Oregon 21 officials said last week: "(We) can reassure World Athletics that we will work with them to ensure that Oregon can still host the World Athletics Championships on alternative dates should that prove necessary“.

-(Reporting by Gene Cherry in Salvo, North Carolina; Editing by Toby Chopra)
+(Reporting by Gene Cherry in Salvo, North Carolina; Editing by Toby Chopra and Ken Ferris)

 ((Gene.Cherry@thomsonreuters.com; Reuters Messaging: gene.cherry.thomsonreuters.com@reuters.net))